Lebanese fasolia, aka, fasolia w riz, a deliciously hearty red kidney bean stew in a thick tomato base seasoned in aromatic spices.

 Serving Suggestions

-Fasolia is eaten with Roz (which means rice), it is almost exclusively eaten with this type of rice vermicelli rice and a side of Molokhia (my ultimate comfort food) which is green stew of jute mallow leaves.
+Lebanese Fasoulia is traditionally served with Roz (or rice) and is almost exclusively enjoyed with vermicelli rice and a side of Molokhia (my ultimate comfort food) made of jute mallow leaves.

 FAQ